Severe Weather 101

 A wall cloud is an isolated cloud lowering attached to the rain-free base of the thunderstorm.
 The wall cloud is usually to the rear of the visible precipitation area.

-A wall cloud that may produce a tornado usually exists for 10–20 minutes before a tornado appears.
+A wall cloud that may produce a tornado can exist for 10–20 minutes before a tornado appears, but not always.
 A wall cloud may also persistently rotate (often visibly), have strong surface winds flowing into it, and may have rapid vertical motion indicated by small cloud elements quickly rising into the rain-free base.

 As the storm intensifies, the updraft draws in low-level air from several miles around.
 Some low-level air is pulled into the updraft from the rain area.
 This rain-cooled air is very humid; the moisture in the rain-cooled air quickly condenses below the rain-free base to form the wall cloud.